MNIT-DOT-a11y/mnit-dot-a11y.github.io/_checklist-native/graphics-visual-elements.md

   name:  |
     Purpose is clear and matches visible label for controls and announces all text and meaningful images
   role:  |
-    CTA identifies as a button in iOS and button or "double tap to activate" in Android
+    CTA identifies as a button in iOS and a button or "double tap to activate" in Android
   graphics: |
    Only meaningful, non-decorative images and graphics should be focused and announced
   state: |